 For the majority of the clinical rotations, your learning schedule will include eight-hour days, two days per week.

-Each year, Mayo School of Health Sciences hosts 12 students in the respiratory care rotations.
+Each year, Mayo Clinic School of Health Sciences hosts 12 students in the respiratory care rotations.
 This ensures you will receive close one-on-one instruction and a comprehensive educational experience.